gervasioartur/walletwise-api/documentation/useCases/singup.md

     Given the user payload with firstname "new", lastname "user", username "new_user", email "invalid-email" and password "newuser@password"
     When I send a POST request to "api/signup"
     Then the response status should be 400
-    And the response should contain "Invalid email!"
+    And the response should contain "Invalid email."

 ## Scenario: Unexpected error during sign-up [ ]